 One of the first steel-and-concrete ballparks, Forbes Field opened on June 30, 1909 as home of the Pittsburgh Pirates.
+Its building cost of over $1 million was the highest ever to that point, almost three times as much as Shibe Park in Philadelphia, PA which had opened that same year.
+It featured such modern amenities as elevators to take rich patrons to third-level boxes, and an underground parking garage for motorcars.
 That season the Pirates won their first World Series title.
-The three Series games in Pittsburgh that year outdrew the entire 1907 and 1908 World Series due to the park's size.
+The three Series games in Pittsburgh that year outdrew the entire 1907 and 1908 World Series due to the park's size (it seated overr 30,000).
 The stadium was also known as Schenley Park.

 For its final 24 years, the park was 300' to right, 457' to center and 365' to left.

 Forbes Field was also the temporary home for the Negro League Homestead Grays in 1939 after the demise of Greenlee Field the previous off-season.
 The Grays moved to Washington, DC's Griffith Stadium for the 1940 season and remained there for their final 11 years.